samihadatta/workshop-ml-apis/README.md

 * [ ] How to use Google Cloud Vision for facial recognition
 * [ ] How to use Node Canvas
+* [ ] How to use data streams to write image files
+* [ ] How to run js scripts from the command line
 * [ ] How we can use ML!! and why ML is so important!!

 ## Reflection